renpy/renpy/sphinx/source/3dstage.rst

     Note point_to isn't updated automatically. so, you should write like below if you want it is updated::

-        # eileen always faces to the camera for master layer.
+        # eileen always faces to the camera.
         show eileen happy at center:
             point_to True
             0